FHA Loan With High DTI And Outstanding Collection Accounts

 High debt to income ratio is one of the main reasons many mortgage lenders deny mortgage applications.

-- For example, if the mortgage loan borrower has total monthly payments which totals $1,000 per month and gross monthly income is $2,000, then his debt to income ratio is considered to be 50%.
+- For example, if the borrower has total monthly payments which total $1,000 per month and gross monthly income is $2,000, then his debt to income ratio is considered to be 50%

-- Most mortgage lenders do not want borrowers to have a total combined debt to income ratio of more than 45% to 50%, however, The Gustan Cho Team can go as high as 56.9% DTI on the back end and up to 46.9% on the front end DTI.
+- However, Gustan Cho Associates can go as high as 56.9% DTI on the back end and up to 46.9% on the front end DTI

-- If the 5% of the outstanding balance is too high and will disqualify the borrower, then the borrower can get a written payment agreement with the collection agency and/or creditor and whatever the written payment agreement states, that figure will be used in calculating the debt to income ratio in lieu of the 5%.
+If 5% of the outstanding balance is too high and will disqualify the borrower, then the borrower can get a written payment agreement with the collection agency and/or creditor:

-- Cell phone bills, cable television, insurance, educational bills, health care, utilities, home internet expenses, and other monthly payments that do not report on credit reports are not included in calculating debt to income ratios of the mortgage borrower.
+Cell phone bills, cable television, insurance, educational bills, health care, utilities, home internet expenses, and other monthly payments that do not report on credit reports are not included in calculating debt to income ratios.